Vitamin D

-Vitamin D is a group of structurally related, fat-soluble compounds responsible for increasing intestinal absorption of calcium and phosphate, along with numerous other biological functions.
+Vitamin D is a group of structurally related, fat-soluble compounds responsible for increasing intestinal absorption of calcium, along with numerous other biological functions.
 In humans, the most important compounds within this group are vitamin D_{3} (cholecalciferol) and vitamin D_{2} (ergocalciferol).

-Unlike the other twelve vitamins, vitamin D is only conditionally essential, as with adequate skin exposure to the ultraviolet B (UVB) radiation component of sunlight there is synthesis of cholecalciferol in the lower layers of the skin's epidermis.
+Unlike the other twelve vitamins, vitamin D is only conditionally essential in the diet, as with adequate skin exposure to the ultraviolet B (UVB) radiation component of sunlight there is synthesis of cholecalciferol in the deeper layers of the skin's epidermis.
 Vitamin D can also be obtained through diet, food fortification and dietary supplements.
 For most people, skin synthesis contributes more than dietary sources.
-In the U.S., cow's milk and plant-based milk substitutes are fortified with vitamin D_{3}, as are many breakfast cereals.
-Government dietary recommendations typically assume that all of a person's vitamin D is taken by mouth, given the potential for insufficient sunlight exposure due to urban living, cultural choices for the amount of clothing worn when outdoors, and use of sunscreen because of concerns about safe levels of sunlight exposure, including the risk of skin cancer.
+Accordingly, the name "vitamin D" is arguably a misnomer, as rather than being an essential part of the diet, it acts more like a fat-soluble secosteroid hormone precursor.
+Nevertheless, US and other dietary guidelines generally assume that all of a person's vitamin D is taken orally, given the potential for insufficient sunlight exposure due to urban living, cultural choices for the amount of clothing worn when outdoors, and use of sunscreen because of concerns about safe sunlight exposure.
+In many countries, milk and plant-based milk substitutes are fortified with vitamin D_{3}, as are breakfast cereals.

 Cholecalciferol is converted in the liver to calcifediol (also known as calcidiol or 25-hydroxycholecalciferol), while ergocalciferol is converted to ercalcidiol (25-hydroxyergocalciferol).
 These two vitamin D metabolites, collectively referred to as 25-hydroxyvitamin D or 25(OH)D, are measured in serum to assess a person's vitamin D status.
 Calcifediol is further hydroxylated by the kidneys and certain immune cells to form calcitriol (1,25-dihydroxycholecalciferol; 1,25(OH)_{2}D), the biologically active form of vitamin D. Calcitriol attaches to vitamin D receptors, which are nuclear receptors found in various tissues throughout the body.
+Analogous reactions occur for other vitamin D forms as well as various vitamin D analogues.

 The discovery of the vitamin in 1922 was due to an effort to identify the dietary deficiency in children with rickets.
 Adolf Windaus received the Nobel Prize in Chemistry in 1928 for his work on the constitution of sterols and their connection with vitamins.
 Present day, government food fortification programs in some countries and recommendations to consume vitamin D supplements are intended to prevent or treat vitamin D deficiency rickets and osteomalacia.

-There are many other health conditions linked to vitamin D deficiency.
-However, the evidence for the health benefits of vitamin D supplementation in individuals who are already vitamin D sufficient is unproven.
+To date, investigators have nominally linked many other health conditions to vitamin D deficiency.
+However, the evidence for health benefits of vitamin D supplementation in individuals who already are vitamin D sufficient is as yet unproven.